about · editorial · commissioned work · biographical note · environmental landscape definition · contact · site

 Miguel Proença (1963) is a Lisbon, Portugal born photographer.
-Currently based between Portugal (Lisbon, Porto and Tavira) and the UK ( London) where he works and studies.
-Personal work is frequently initiated from a documentary/ reportage standpoint and undergoes an “estrangement” process which frequently accesses formalist and surrealist aesthetics.
-Recent work has drawn on disciplines other than photography, including painting, sculpture, video, sound and music in a collaborative approach to the creative process.
-Commissioned work has specialized over the last decade on the reproduction of works of art, architecture and portrait for editorial and other purposes, in digital and analogical black and white large formats.
-Many samples of this commission work can be found in the National Library (Portugal) archives.
+Currently based in Portugal (about Lisbon and Tavira) where he works and studies in photography and agricultural systems.
+The photography work is frequently initiated from a documentary/ reportage standpoint and undergoes an “estrangement” process.
+The result frequently touches on formalist and surrealist aesthetics, informed by disciplines other than photography.
+These include painting, sculpture, video, sound and music in a collaborative approach to the creative process.

 ‣ Versão deste artigo em: pt ‣